udayzaware27/SQL_Online_Bookstore_Analysis/README.md

 ## 🗂️ Dataset Description
 - The dataset is provided in CSV format.
-- Data is imported into a relational database (MySQL / PostgreSQL).
+- Data is imported into a relational database (PostgreSQL).
 - The dataset contains numerical, categorical, and date-based columns for analysis.

 ---

 ## 🛠️ Tools & Technologies Used
-- SQL (MySQL / PostgreSQL)
+- SQL (PostgreSQL)
-- pgAdmin / MySQL Workbench
+- pgAdmin
 - CSV Files
 - Git & GitHub